2019 Limited Late Model Rules

 D. Racing axles are mandatory on both sides for all Ford rears.
 Axles must retain all stock dimensions.
 Full floating double splined rear axles may be used.
-Only solid magnetic steel axles allowed.
+Only one-piece, solid magnetic steel axles allowed.
 Hollow or drilled axles will not be permitted.
 Full floating double splined rear axle minimum weight is 9.0 lbs.
 Axle splines must be straight cut, not crowned.

 E. Only magnetic steel axles, drive plates, bearings, and axle housings are allowed.
 No aluminum parts allowed in or on the rear axle assembly except for the axle caps.
 The spool (carrier) must weigh a minimum of 7.00 lbs.

 F. Cambered rear axle housings will not be permitted.
 Cambered components of any type are not permitted in or on the rear axle housing assembly.
 The method used to check camber will be the SMS Officials’ option.
 Stock upper trailing arms for the chassis used must attach to the frame in the stock location.
 Stock upper trailing arms may be replaced with DCA P/N 17811 or J.C.I.
 P/N J.C.I. -09-03-04B.
 Upper trailing arms can be ordered 1 inch shorter than stock.
 Directly from DCA or J.C.I.
 Mounting brackets on the axle tubes may be moved but rear axle assembly housing must be centered in chassis.

 G. The right rear lower trailing arm may be as described below or you may use the Hamm adjustable trailing arm # GHC-1937J.
 The Hamm #GHC-1937J arm may not be modified or altered.
 Stock lower trailing arms for the chassis used must attach to the frame in the stock location.
 Stock lower trailing arms may be replaced with DCA P/N 17812. , J.C.I.
 P/N JCI-03-01B or Hamm’s Welding P/N GHC-1925-RB.
 Mounting brackets on the axle tubes may be moved but rear must be centered in chassis.
 Left and right brake rotors must be an equal distance from the frame rails.